 JSON Lines is a text format for storing structured data where each record is on its own line and each individual line is a valid object.
 This allows records to be processed one at a time, which makes the format very useful for exporting and sending data.

 The JSON with Comments format was introduced to allow comments in any JSON document.
 While comments are already supported in JSON5, the .JSONC format allows for comments in previous versions of JSON documents.

 Converting XSD to JSON Schema is also supported.

-Unlike basic online tools, the XMLSpy JSON editor download for Windows gives you all the advanced JSON tools described above, in one version.
+Unlike basic online tools, this JSON editor download for Windows gives you all the advanced JSON tools described above, in one version.
 Takes just a few minutes to install the JSON editor software and start your free trial.
 There is no credit card required to activate your fully functional, 30-day trial.